GHG emission intensity parameters

 Table of contents

-This document describes the emission intensity coefficients that are used in models that fully articulate the generation of Greenhouse Gases (GHGs).
+This document describes the emission intensity coefficients that are used in models that include generation of Greenhouse Gases (GHGs) from production processes (each of the inputs as well as the processes associated with output) and from consumption by households and government.

 GHGs in G-Cubed